Carreau/phd-dissertation/parts/roleofactin.rst

 the variability of this region is what mostly define the difference between the different type of myosin V.

-Myosin V also have a high duty-ratio, this lead to dimers having almost always one of the two head of the myosin to be bound to actin.
+Myosin V also has a high duty-ratio, this leads to dimers having almost always one of the two head of the myosin to be bound to actin.
 It grants to the myosin V the ability to walk in a processive manner toward the barbed end of the actin filaments, both head successively binding 36 nm in front of the other